noawe-boi/NoahsObsidianSync/English/Year 12/Assessments/FA1/English Year 12 FA1 Planning.md

 ### Hook & Introduction

-*   **Start with a compelling hook: a striking quote, a brief anecdote, or a thought-provoking statement about war's impact on humanity.**

-*   **Introduce the concept of sacrifice or resilience in war literature—why do these themes continue to resonate?**
-If you take a bit of war, and boil it down to its simplest form, all you are left with is a set of strategic decisions and sacrifices from both sides, not just on the front lines, but also within society.
-However, these sacrifices aren't just physical, like death or loss of property, but can be metaphorical, or epistemic.
+War memorials embed names of the dead in stone for the rest of eternity.
+They are an anchor, not only keeping those who lost family attached, but newer generations accountable, and aware of the consequences of conflict.
+However, what can never be recorded, lest we run out of space to write, are the unrecorded losses.
+A child's innocence, the solder's humanity, the elder's wisdom.

-Sacrifice and loss in texts and media can prompt reflection on our own personal values and moral dilemmas, and reveal the extreme choices that arise in life-or-death situations.
+These losses aren't just physical, but metaphorical, or epistemic.
+Sacrifice's like these in texts and media can prompt reflection on our own personal values and moral dilemmas by revealing the extreme choices that arise in life-or-death situations.

-*   **Mention the two chosen texts and their significance in depicting war.**
-	- One is a true and shocking story
-		-
-	- One is an immersive and relatable made up story
-		-

-*   **Set up the angle of the article: How do these texts shape public conversations about war and its consequences?**

-	- However makes us consider the moral dilemmas and issues that people in war would have to face.

 ### Exploring the First Text

-*   **Briefly introduce the novel (Schindler's Ark) and its war context.**

 'Schindler's Ark', by Thomas Keneally depicts the true story of Oskar Schindler, a WWII industrialist who, between 1938 and 1945 (https://echoesandreflections.org/wp-content/uploads/2019/01/Companion_Resource_to_Schindlers_List_Bios.pdf), was responsible for saving roughly 1200 Jewish workers, who he employed at his enamelware and ammunition's factory, from concentration camps like Auschwitz.

 The main challenge Oskar faced at this time was the immense oppression and mass execution of Jewish individuals during the war.
 "They don’t have a future, Schindler.
 That’s not just old-fashioned Jew-hate talking, I assure you.
 It’s policy."
 (INSERT REFERENCE)

-*   **Highlight how it represents sacrifice through character journeys, key moments, or historical realities.**

 Death and sacrifice were abundant throughout Schindler's story, not only surrounding Schindler, but among all of those impacted by the war effort.